-International applicants whose native language is not English must also demonstrate objective competency in English by either (1) completing the Test of English as a Foreign Language (TOEFL) within two years of the applicants anticipated matriculation date with a minimum score of 79 for the IBT (Internet Based Testing) and a minimum score of 26 on the speaking component, or (2) by successfully completing a minimum of 30 semester hours of course work from a regionally accredited college/university in the United States, or from a recognized post secondary Canadian institution that uses English as its primary language of instruction and documentation, not more than 3 years prior to the applicants anticipated matriculation.
+International applicants whose native language is not English must also demonstrate objective competency in English by either:

+- 1. Completing the Test of English as a Foreign Language (TOEFL) within two years of the applicants anticipated matriculation date with a minimum score of 79 for the IBT (Internet Based Testing) and a minimum score of 26 on the speaking component; or - 2.
+By successfully completing a minimum of 30 semester hours of course work from a regionally accredited college/university in the United States, or from a recognized Canadian institution that uses English as its primary language of instruction and documentation, not more than three years prior to the applicant's anticipated matriculation.
 Of the 30 semester hours, 15 hours must be in the sciences, 6 hours in non-remedial English and 3 hours in speech/public speaking.